A comparative study of $2d$ Ising model at different boundary conditions using Cellular Automata: Comparison among Boundary Conditions

-Starting with three different initial conditions, from figure 2, one finds that the magnetisation meet the zero line after $T>T_c$ differently in all bcs.
-In each bc, the simulation with different initial conditions, meet the zero line after $T>T_c$ differently which is close to exact solution $T_c$.
+Starting with three different initial conditions, from figure 2, one finds that the magnetisation meet the zero line after $T>T_c$ differently which is closer to the exact solution in all bcs.

 With one simulation for all bcs, it is not possible to predict which bc is closer to $T_c$.
-So, we analyse the points for magnetisation in the range $-0.1 \le m \le 0.1$ and $-0.2 \le m \le 0.2$ which are close to the zero line of magnetisation (where magnetisation is zero) after $T>T_c$.
+So, we analyse the points for magnetisation in the range $-0.1 \le m \le 0.1$ and $-0.2 \le m \le 0.2$ which are close to the zero line of magnetization (where magnetisation is zero) after $T>T_c$.
 We call such points as converging points.

 For the above purpose, we have taken different lattice sizes ranging from $5\times5$ to $60\times60$ with increment of $5$; from $60\times60$ to $100\times100$ with increment of $10$ and temperature ranging from $0.1$ to $5.0$ with small increment of $0.05$ units.
+We have considered $t_{max} = 2^{15}$ for lattice size $\le 30\times30$ and $t_{max} = 2^{17}$ for lattice size $>30\times30$.
 Figure 6 shows converging points in the above mentioned range of $m$.
-We have counted the number of coverging points as defined above.
-Their average percentage are shown in table 2, table 3 and table 4 by taking average of ten simulation result of each bc with three different initial conditions.
+We have counted the number of converging points as defined above.
+Their average percentage have calculated by taking average of ten simulations result of each bc with three different initial conditions.